 }

-Fluid allows you to customize the icons use in various components using icons from NPM-based icon libraries, such as react-icons.
+Fluid allows you to customize the icons used throughout various components, using different icon libraries, such as react-icons.
 You can import the icons you want directly from your config file and these will get bundled automatically during compilation.
 The configuration below shows all icons that can be customized, as well as the default icon that is used.

 1